You will learn

 Have a dedicated IP address

 Any sender that uses a shared IP pool will be blocked by t-online.de.
 This includes senders using the Klaviyo shared IP pools which an account will be using by default when first created.
 Dedicated IPs are reserved for large brands and high volume senders.
 If you believe that you meet these requirements and would like to obtain a dedicated sending IP, please contact your Success Manager.
-For more information on dedicated IPs, review our article on Guide to Dedicated Sending Infrastructure.
+For more information on dedicated IPs, review our article on understanding dedicated IPs.

 Enable double opt-in

 Lists are set to double opt-in by default in all Klaviyo accounts and we strongly suggest that you keep this setting enabled to avoid t-online.de blocking your emails.
 Double opt-in is the process through which a new subscriber must confirm their subscription via email before being added to your list.
-For more information, head to our Guide to the Double Opt-In Process.
+For more information, head to our guide about the double opt-in process.

 Align your sender identification